Archive for the ‘News’ Category

 Advisor to the Minister of Marine Affairs and Fisheries Suseno Sukoyono sidelines of the National Symposium on Sanur Indonesian Ornamental Fish (23/11) expressed on average during the Bali donate 1 million dollars from 10 million U.S. dollars export value of Indonesian ornamental fish per year.
 Not to mention the marine ornamental fish species in the export of Bali is also quite diverse, so is in great demand by export destination countries.

 “Bali was to accommodate as well as from various other areas in Indonesia for export, Bali had become an icon and center of trade in ornamental fish in Indonesia,” said Suseno Sukoyono

 Advisor to the Minister of Marine Affairs and Fisheries Suseno Sukoyono mention this during almost 70 percent of Indonesian ornamental fish exports are absorbed by European and American markets.
 Only about 10 percent is absorbed by the Chinese market.
 Expected in the coming years the value of ornamental fish exports to China increased significantly

 Incoming search terms:

-suseno sukoyono, Ornamental Fish Trade, center for ornamental fish chart, ornamental fish trade in indonesia, ornamental fish trade china, ornamental fish trade 2010, ornamental fish from bali, ornamental fish farms bali, ornamental fish and demand and indonesia, marine ornamental trade 2010
+suseno sukoyono, Ornamental Fish Trade, center for ornamental fish chart, ornamental fish trade china, ornamental fish trade 2010, ornamental fish trade in indonesia, ornamental fish from bali, ornamental fish farms bali, ornamental fish and demand and indonesia, marine ornamental trade 2010

 Within the next 10 years the population of marine ornamental fish in Indonesia is under threat of extinction.
 This prediction is based on the increasing exploitation of marine ornamental fish or fishing on a large scale in recent years.